0xPT/solforge/README.md

 - Automatic gas optimization techniques
 - Deploy & manage deployed contracts in one central place
 - More robust system for nodes, including internal functions and modifiers
+- Other languages

+## How we built it

+We were inspired by Blueprints in Unreal Engine, and thought that it would be useful to have a similar tool for Solidity.
+The main flow of the project was this: Solidity -> AST -> React Flow -> AST -> Solidity.
+We spent a good amount of time just parsing and converting code into different formats.

 ## Bounty Information